ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 ### Prepare Debugging

 Setting up debugging requires `debugserver` running on your device to facilitate remote connections.
 Locate `debugserver` in the mounted firmware at `/usr/libexec/debugserver`, then follow [this guide](https://felipejfc.medium.com/the-ultimate-guide-for-live-debugging-apps-on-jailbroken-ios-12-4c5b48adf2fb) to sign it with proper entitlements (e.g., `com.apple.security.get-task-allow`) and copy it to your device.

-Follow this guide to complete the signing and copy it to your device.
 Once ready, initiate the debugging session:

 1. **Simplify SSH**: Configure your `~/.ssh/config` file to streamline connections to the device, reducing the need for repetitive command-line arguments:
    ```bash